omgnetwork/plasma-contracts/plasma_framework/docs/contracts/Quarantine.md

 **Quarantine**

-Provides a way to quarantine (disable) contracts for a period of time
+Provides a way to quarantine (disable) contracts for a specified period of time

 ## Structs
 ### Data